-At last!
+June 2000 and at last!
 After months of planning and organising, I’m finally on my way.
-Due to a combination of miss-information about obtaining the Carnet de Passage, delays with preparation of the bike, and a French air traffic controllers strike, the itinerary is almost a full month behind.
+Due to a combination of miss-information about obtaining the Carnet de Passage, delays with preparation of the bike, and a French air traffic controllers strike, my itinerary is almost a full month behind.

 All packed, ready to go.
 In front of the KTM factory.
 Waaaayyy too much gear.
 I ended up shedding half of it before I got to Africa.

-The bike was picked up from the KTM factory in Mattighofen, Austria.
-It is a 2000 model Adventure R, upgraded to almost 2001 specs, so this trip will be something of a field test.
+I picked the bike up from the KTM factory in Mattighofen, Austria.
+(Trivia: KTM is an anagram of the founders and the location of the factory.
+K = Ernst Kronreif (founder), T = Hans Trunkenpolz (founder), M = Mattighofen, factory location) The bike is a 2000 model 640 Adventure R, upgraded to almost 2001 specs, so this trip will be something of a field test.

 New 48mm Up-Side-Down (USD) forks, which allows a 25mm lower seat height, yet the same wheel travel.